jdmonin/JSettlers2/doc/Readme.developer.md

 `messageToGameKeyed`, etc.).
 The client strings live in `soc/client/strings/data*.properties`.
 An example commit is 68c3972.
 The server strings live in `soc/server/strings/*.properties`.
 An example commit is 3e062b7.
-See the comments at the top of any *.properties file for format details.
+See the comments at the top of strings/server/toClient.properties for format details.

 If an i18n string lookup's english text isn't obvious from the key, add it as a comment to make searching the source for strings easier: